vim-autoformat/vim-autoformat/README.markdown

 ==============
 Format your code with only one button press!
 This plugin makes use of external formatprograms to achieve the best result.
+You can specify how to use which formatprograms for which filetypes.
+A set of reasonable defaults are given, so you should be able to use it right away.
-Check the list of formatprograms to see which languages are currently supported.
+Check the list of formatprograms to see which languages are supported by default.

 How to install (Vundle)
 -----------------------